indiser/Manga-Website/Readme.md

 - **My Keyboard** - For surviving my rage (and the rewrite)
 - **Cloudflare** - For making me a better developer (by force)
 - **SvelteKit** - For teaching me that nothing lasts forever
-- **The nHentai Devs** - For keeping me employed with constant breaking changes
+- **The some hentai website Devs** - For keeping me employed with constant breaking changes
 - **Regex** - For being both my best friend and worst enemy
 - **You** - For reading this entire README (seriously, thank you)